-For the ISTP, Thanksgiving, Christmas, and New Year’s Eve are just days like any other.
-Shopping, baking, and attending holiday parties does little to excite the mechanically-oriented ISTP.
+For the ISTP, the holidays are just days like any other.
+Shopping, baking, and attending parties does little to excite the mechanically-oriented ISTP.
 And don’t think that putting your foot down and making them do it will be any better — there’s little an ISTP hates more than being forced.

 The quiet rebels of the Myers-Briggs world, ISTPs would gladly trade all the holiday hubbub for some time to tinker in their garage or workshop alone.
 Give them a video game to play or a robot to build over small talk with distant relatives any day.
 Of course, ISTPs will still probably make an appearance — if for nothing but to sit back and watch what offends everyone this year!

-ISFP — kicking back with close friends and family
+ISFP — kicking back with friends and family

 INTJ — for everything to go exactly as planned

-INTJs may find themselves annoyed by the seemingly trite “feel-good” sentiments of Christmas.
+INTJs may find themselves annoyed by the seemingly trite “feel-good” sentiments of the holidays.
 And why waste time and money wrapping presents when you’re just going to unwrap them and toss the paper later?
 Unlike their Feeling counterparts, INTJs won’t fall for typical holiday trappings — and don’t be surprised if you get a three-point lecture on the inefficiency of it all over dinner!
-Rather, INTJs may enjoy letting their Extroverted Sensing side out to play during the holidays, imbibing an expensive whiskey or surrounding themselves in rich, dream-like winter aesthetics.
+Rather, INTJs may enjoy letting their Extroverted Sensing side out to play during the holidays, imbibing an expensive whiskey or surrounding themselves with a dream-like winter aesthetic.